 Restricted to BSW(Hons)

 Social Work Research Practice examines research methodologies that are utilised by social workers in working towards a more just, humane and inclusive society.
-Themes of decolonisation, collaboration and sustainability create a focus for designing research processes that are participative and ethical.
+Themes of decolonisation, collaboration and sustainability create a focus for designing research processes that are participative and ethical, and informed by diverse knowledges, including First Nations knowledges.
 You will use existing research-evidence from a range of sources to identify a research project you could implement.
 Using critical analysis and critical reflection, you will be equipped with knowledge, skills and techniques in research development appropriate and consistent with a social change agenda and the ethical base of social work theory and practice.

 |Unit name||Social Work Research Practice|

 |College/School||College of Arts, Law and Education